Filmmaking & Story Telling

 Overall Learning Outcomes

-By the end of the Advanced Course, learners will be able to:
+By the end of this Course, learners will be able to:

 Training Delivery